 About Us

-Enlightenment Economics has specialist expertise in technology markets, innovation and competition policy.
-We have worked on projects on the spread of mobile broadband and mobile money in low-income economies, and on the social and economic impacts of an emerging economy government’s ICT strategy.
+Enlightenment Economics has specialist expertise in digital technology and AI, innovation, digital and data governance and competition policy.
+We have worked on projects such as the spread of mobile broadband and mobile money in low-income economies, and the social and economic impacts of digital technology on governments’ data strategy.

 About Diane